IBEEM-MSU/gvalidatR/README.md

 *This is very early version under heavy development.*

+## Overview

-This R package is part of 3 repositories that support the data entry, validation and accumulation of a meta-analysis for the commRULES project.
+This R package was design as part of git repositories that support the data entry, validation, and accumulation of data for collaborative meta-analysis projects that are depend on Google Sheets for daa entry.
+This package fits into this workflow as part of the EDI

-1.  commRULES data: version controlled data collection for tracking provenance using git, this is the L0 and L1 layers in the EDI framework
-2.  commRuler: commRULES data management code for L0 and L0-\>L1 layer in EDI framework
-3.  commRULES-analysis: R code for reproducible data analysis , L1-\>L2 layers in EDI framework
+1.  data entry using google sheets: data templates, data sheets and data definitions (fields, lists,etc) the origin of this project was data pulled from a literature review / meta anlaysis based on prism
+2.  data transform and validation (this package): read in data from list of google sheets urls, validate using data defintions from step 1, export to CSV files
+3.  data accumulation using git.
+The validated CSV outputs from 3 are commited and pushed into a 'data' repository that can then use git for tracking data provenance.  this is the "L0" data layer in the EDI data framework.
+5.  data analysis:  a final repository that contains code the reads data from L0, wrangles the data as necessary to pull into single data file and performs analysis/visualizations. this corresponds to the L1 layer in the EDI data framework

 ## Installation